intel/rohd/doc/architecture.md

 The `Module` is the fundamental building block of hardware designs in ROHD.
 They have clearly defined inputs and outputs, and all logic contained within the module should connect either/both from inputs and to outputs.
 The ROHD framework will determine at `build()` time which logic sits within which `Module`.
 Any functional operation, whether a simple gate or a large module, is implemented as a `Module`.

 Every `Module` defines its own functionality.
 This could be through composition of other `Module`s, or through custom functional definition.
-For a custom functionality to be convertable to an output (e.g. SystemVerilog), it has to explicitly define how to convert it (via `SystemVerilog` or `InlineSystemVerilog`).
+For a custom functionality to be convertible to an output (e.g. SystemVerilog), it has to explicitly define how to convert it (via `SystemVerilog` or `InlineSystemVerilog`).
 Any time the input of a custom functionality `Module` toggles, the outputs should correspondingly change, if necessary.

 ### Simulator